pulumi/pulumi-aws/README.md

   exponentially.
 If omitted, the default value is `25`.
 - `aws:allowedAccountIds` - (Optional)  List of allowed AWS account IDs to prevent you from mistakenly using an incorrect one.
 Conflicts with `aws:forbiddenAccountIds`.
+- `aws:endpoints` - (Optional) Configuration block for customizing service endpoints.
+See the Custom Service Endpoints Guide for more information about connecting to alternate AWS endpoints or AWS compatible solutions.
+See also `aws:useFipsEndpoint`.
 - `aws:forbiddenAccountIds` - (Optional) List of forbidden AWS account IDs to prevent you from mistakenly using the wrong one.
 Conflicts with `aws:allowedAccountIds`.
 - `aws:assumeRole` - (Optional) Supports the following (optional) arguments: